wiktorszczepanik/NullPass/README.md

 As a result of this design, there is no backups and synchronization between devices.

 ### User Defined Input
-`Site` The name of the website or service for which the password is being generated.
+`Site` - The name of the website or service for which the password is being generated.

-`Login` The username or email address associated with the account on the specified site.
+`Login` - The username or email address associated with the account on the specified site.

-`Secret` A secure password that the user creates to generate and access their passwords.
+`Secret` - A secure password that the user creates to generate and access their passwords.

-### User Options
+### Options
 `a-z` - Include lowercase letters.

 `A-Z` - Include uppercase letters.